-It is a well known fact that chitosan completely degrades in the environment through enzymatic activity relatively quickly and does not bioaccumulate, an obvious plus.
-But is environmental fate all we need to know about a chemical to make a conclusion about its safety for the environment?
+It is a well known fact that chitosan completely degrades in the environment through enzymatic activity relatively quickly and does not bioaccumulate, definitely a big plus.
+But is the environmental fate all we need to know about a chemical to make a conclusion about its safety for the environment?

-As you can see, question about environmental safety is not an easy question to answer about any given chemical.
-But I would suggest that at a minimum, when reviewing a chemical safety for use in water treatment for discharge into a storm sewer or a water course, it is important to have a good understanding of the following four points:
+It’s easy to see that the question about environmental safety is not always a quick and easy question to answer about any given chemical.
+But I would suggest that at a minimum, when reviewing safety of a chemical for use in water treatment and discharge into a storm sewer or a water stream, we need to have a good understanding of the following four points:

 1. Environmental fate (which includes degradation, bioconcentration, sorption, etc)

 2. Acute aquatic toxicity (expressed as LC50 on commonly occurring fish species or other aquatic organisms)

 3. Where in the complete treatment process and how (liquid/dry + dose rate) the chemical is intended to be used (upstream/downstream, how is optimal dose rate determined, what are the following process steps, contingency procedures, etc.)

 4. Residual (what is it and how can you test for it)